PetraKovacevic/react-redux-boilerplate-2.0/README.md

 - Components that only belong to one scene, should be a child of that scene
 - The same rule goes with actions, reducers, services, etc. Anything that is a direct child of something else should be nested accordingly in the folder structure
 - Use the `@` symbol when importing other components.
 See [this](https://www.npmjs.com/package/babel-plugin-root-import) for more info.
 (You will thank me later)
 - Try and use the container pattern.
-Containers do minimal markup (cols and rows), are responsible for data fetching, state management, handling events.
-Children of those containers have the component markup passed in through props
+Containers do minimal markup (cols and rows), and are responsible for data fetching, state management, handling events.
+Children of those containers have the component markup and data passed in through props

 ### Default Routes